Where Fortinet Stands With Analysts | Benzinga

 |0

-This current average has increased by 17.74% from the previous average price target of $258.47.
+This average price target has increased by 15.12% over the past month.

 What Are Analyst Ratings?